jhelsby/DictionWave/readme.md

 5. To run the program in your terminal, run `python similarity_core.py` and follow the instructions it provides.
 To run the program as a Flask web application, run `python app.py`.

     * To make running the web app easier on servers with limited memory, I have included a `embeddings_lite.pkl` file in this repository which is just under GitHub's 100MB limit and contains 74,000 word embeddings.

+## Implementation Details

+DictionWave uses fastText word embeddings trained on Common Crawl data to calculate cosine similarities between words.
+It additionally applies a ranking algorithm based on word frequency, allowing the user to view rarer words as desired, alongside optional randomness.
+For further details, please see the implementation, in [similarity_core.py](./similarity_core.py).

+The fastText database used - crawl-300d-2M.vec - contains two million unique words taken from Common Crawl data; 630 billion words obtained from crawling the web.
+Many of these are data irrelevant or harmful to this use case, such as numbers, misspellings, duplicates, and obscene or derogatory language.
+I implemented a number of automated processes alongside manual cleaning to remove as many of these words as possible – 759,359 at the last count (38%).
+The code handling this can be found in [filter_embeddings.py](./filter_embeddings.py).
+I hope to reduce this dataset further using NLP techniques, as a cleaner dataset would improve speed, memory consumption, and output quality.

+Finally, the web application logic, implemented with Flask, HTML, and CSS, can be found in [app.py](./app.py) and [index.html](./templates/index.html).
+I tried to keep the frontend design deliberately minimal, functionality-focused, and (though this is of course completely subjective!) fun to use.

 ## References